Curved Page Divider

 Common Mental Health Concerns

 Children in foster care are at much higher risk for mental illness than the general population.
-More than one in five foster children have post-traumatic stress disorder (PTSD).
+More than one in five foster children has post-traumatic stress disorder (PTSD).
 Rates of major depression, anxiety disorders, substance abuse disorders, and eating disorders are also remarkably high.

 Behavioral Concerns